rdbliss/rdbliss.github.io/_posts/2021-06-23-covid-brings-out-the-sun-for-stormy-petrels-women-s-volleyball.md

 one of which I'd like to explore here.

 I went to my first Oglethorpe women's volleyball game on September 2, 2017.
-It was the second game of the 2017 Stormy Petrel Challenge against Illinois Tech.
+It was the second game of the 2017 Stormy Petrel Challenge, and the Petrel's took on Illinois Tech.
 The Petrels fell to an early 0-2 deficit, and the third set seemed lost when they found themselves down 17-22.
-Jacoby Sims scored three quick kills to force an Illinois timeout at 20-22, and the Petrels rallied to a 26-24 victory of a kill by Ashlee Tolbert.
-They went on to win the next two sets by 5 and 3 points, respectively, completing the 3-2 comeback.
+Jacoby Sims scored three quick kills to force an Illinois timeout at 20-22, and the Petrels rallied to a 26-24 victory off a kill by Ashlee Tolbert.
+They won the next two sets by 5 and 3 points, respectively, completing the 3-2 comeback.
 The game was fast, explosive, and tense.
-I was hooked immediately.
+I was hooked, and couldn't wait to see what the rest of the season would bring.

+That first game set my expectations too high.
 The Petrels would go on to a 13 game losing streak.
-They would only win two more games that year, ending the season at 4-21 overall, and an even worse 2-12 in conference play.
+They ended the season 4-21 overall, and 2-12 in conference play.

-You see, the Stormy Petrels set my expectations too high with that first game.
-They are a *terrible* women's volleyball team.
+You see, the Stormy Petrels are a *terrible* women's volleyball team.
 I mean *atrocious*.
 They have not had a winning season in the past ten years.
 In those ten years, they have won only 16 out of 127 possible in-conference games, and never more than 3 in a single season.
 Whether we bring in new coaches, new players, or new staff, it's always the same.
 The Petrels are the absolute bottom of the barrel of the Southern Athletic Association (SAA), and they have been for a long time.

 And yet, I just can't quit them.
 Even though they're awful, even though no one goes to the games, even though I graduated a few years ago, I still hold out